Livia Gollancz: Musical career

 In 1941, the first year of the Proms being held at the Royal Albert Hall, Gollancz was engaged as 4th horn with the London Symphony Orchestra conducted by Henry Wood for a concert of Beethoven's Ninth Symphony, performing the famous solo written for that chair.

-In June 1943 Gollancz was appointed principal horn of Sir John Barbirolli's Hallé Orchestra making her the first female principal horn of a UK orchestra.
+In June 1943, Gollancz was appointed principal horn of Sir John Barbirolli's Hallé Orchestra making her the first female principal horn of a UK orchestra.
 Her section comprise herself, Jimmy Dennis, Enid Roper and Raymond Meert.

 When Barbirolli became conductor of the Hallé Orchestra in 1943, he chose Livia as principal horn.
-She admired his insistence that female musicians should be treated on their musical merits, but after two years they parted company when she told him his approach to classical music was “too romantic for my taste”, an opinion she later regretted as the “audacity and stupidity of youth”.
+She admired his insistence that female musicians should be treated on their musical merits, but after two years they parted company when she told him his approach to classical music was “too romantic for my taste,” an opinion she later regretted as the “audacity and stupidity of youth.”
 She then joined the Scottish Orchestra (1943–45, now the Royal Scottish National Orchestra), and the BBC Scottish Orchestra (1945–46, now the BBC Scottish Symphony Orchestra).

-In 1945 Gollancz resigned from the Hallé due to her judging Barbirolli's approach to classical music as "too romantic for my taste".
+In 1945, Gollancz resigned from the Hallé due to her judging Barbirolli's approach to classical music as "too romantic for my taste."
 She subsequently joined the Scottish Orchestra (now Royal Scottish National Orchestra) followed by The BBC Scottish Symphony Orchestra as principal horn.
 In 1947 she returned to London as principal horn of The Royal Opera House; however here she was faced with working with Karl Rankl who, resistant to female musicians being engaged, refused to work with her.

 From 1950 to 1952 Gollancz was principal horn of the Sadler's Wells Opera and in 1952 she was principal horn for the Ballets Russes.

 Publishing career

-In the early 1950s Gollancz developed dental problems which ultimately shortened her performing career.
+In the early 1950s, Gollancz developed dental problems which ultimately shortened her performing career.
 Therefore, in 1953 she took up her father's invitation and joined Victor Gollancz Ltd. Gollancz worked her way up through the firm, from making coffee, to writing cover copy and eventually to editing.
 Her father nurtured her career and when he suffered a stroke in 1966, Gollancz stepped into the role of managing director.

+The Gollancz music list was expanded under her leadership and, reflecting another of her personal interests, the company significantly extended its range of mountaineering titles.
+Gollancz personally saw all the mountaineering related titles through from start to finish, she commissioned the translation of autobiographies by several leading European mountaineers including Walter Bonatti, Pierre Mazeaud, and Anderl Heckmair and she published Chris Bonington's first book after having met him whilst fell-walking.

 Gollancz was chairman of the company 1983 until 1989, when Victor Gollancz Ltd was sold to Houghton Mifflin (which then sold Gollancz to Cassell three years later).
 Livia shared part of the proceeds from the sale to Houghton Mifflin with everyone who worked at Gollancz.